snakemode/depict-it/readme.md

 ## What are we going to build?

-We're going to build `Depict-It` as a browser game hosted inside our users browsers.
+We're going to build `Depict-It` as a browser game.

-To do this, we're going to create a `web application` using `Vue.js`, some code derived from this `Ably Peer to Peer sample` (link here) and `ably` to send messages between our players.
+To do this, we're going to create a `web application` using `Vue.js`, some code derived from this [Ably Peer to Peer sample](https://github.com/thisisjofrank/p2p-demo-ably) and `ably` to send messages between our players.

 We'll be hosting the application on `Azure Static Web Applications` and we'll use `Azure Blob Storage` to store user generated content.